Isomorphs in sheared binary Lennard-Jones glass: Transient response: Model, starting parameters, basic procedures

 \subsection{Shear deformation}

 For shear deformation simulations we employ the SLLOD\cite{Evans/Morriss:1984,Ladd:1984} equations of motion and Lees-Edwards boundary conditions \cite{Lees/Edwards:1972,Allen/Tildesley:1987}.
 The direction of shearing is the $x$-direction with the gradient in the $y$-direction, therefore the relevant component of stress is $xy$.
-As is common in SLLOD-based simulations the temperature is controlled using an isokinetic thermostat, which maintains a fixed kinetic energy, chosen to be $3(N-1) k_BT$.
-We choose the shear rate to be fixed in reduced units (essential for correct comparison of isomorph invariant quantities along isomorphs) to the value $10^{-3}$, $10^{-4}$, or $10^{-5}$.
+As is common in SLLOD-based simulations the temperature is controlled using an isokinetic thermostat, which maintains a fixed kinetic energy, chosen\footnote{Because of the constraint of conserved kinetic energy, the number of degrees of freedom is actually $3N-4$, not $3N-3$ \cite{Morriss/Dettmann:1998}.
+Thus we actually set the kinetic energy slightly too high, by 1 part in 30000; our results apply to temperatures which are higher than the stated temperatures by this amount.} to be $3/2(N-1) k_BT$.
+We choose the shear rate to be fixed in reduced units \cite{Separdar2013} to the value $10^{-3}$, $10^{-4}$, or $10^{-5}$.
 We also choose the time step to be fixed in reduced units, which is practical--it automatically ensures that a time step which is stable at one density and temperature will be stable along the isomorph.
 We choose a real time step of 0.004 (LJ units) at the lowest density 1.183 and temperature 0.3; thus the real time step is smaller at higher densities and temperatures, proportional to $\rho^{-1/3}T^{-1/2}$.
+Note, the Reynolds number of the flow in our simulations is extremely low, of order $5\times10^{-4}$ for our highest strain rate.
+Thus problems associated with highly sheared liquids, such as non-linear profiles and string phases\cite{Evans/Morriss:1986}, non-unique or anisotropic temperature\cite{Baranyai:2000}, and anisotropic stress\cite{Hoover/Hoover/Petravic:2008}, are not relevant here and more advanced techniques such as profile-unbiased thermostats \cite{Evans/Morriss:1986,Morriss/Dettmann:1998} are not required.
+As an extra check, though, we have repeated some of our simulations with a modified thermostat which does not couple to the velocities in the flow ($x$) direction, and found essentially identical results.